 For a list of current SNAP waivers for Florida from USDA, go here.

 Redetermination/recertification times are reinstated.
 As of October 1, AHCA's website is alerting recipients that the Department of Children and Families is now mailing letters for case reviews to check if a household is still eligible for Medicaid and/or Medically Needy.
 AHCA is urging people receiving these letters to take steps now to re-apply.
 But note, Medicaid coverage will not end during the COVID-19 Public Health Emergency.

 Extension of the public health emergency.
-The Public Health Emergency has been extended effective October 23, 2020.
-This means that no one’s Medicaid coverage can be terminated at least through January 31, 2021.
+The federal public health emergency has been extended for another 90 days effective January 7, 2021.
+This means that most Medicaid beneficiaries will not lose Medicaid coverage at least through April 2021.

 Extended application time.
 Effective with applications filed in February 2020, the time for submitting documentation required to process an application is extended for 120 days from the date of the application and eligibility will still be effective the first day of the month the application was received.